SublimeText/AdvancedNewFile/README.md

 # AdvancedNewFile
-Advanced file creation for Sublime Text 2 and Sublime Text 3.
+Advanced file creation for Sublime Text.

 ## Overview

 This plugin allows for faster file creation within a project.
-Please see the [Features](https://github.com/skuroda/Sublime-AdvancedNewFile#features) section for more detailed information about advanced features.
+Please see the [Features](https://github.com/SublimeText/AdvancedNewFile#features) section for more detailed information about advanced features.

+## Compatability Notes
+### Sublime Text 2 and 3
+Version 1.7.0 is the final version that will be compatible with Sublime Text 2 and 3.
+Compatiability with these versions of Sublime Text are no longer planned to be maintained and will not receive future enhancements.
+If the latest features are needed, consider upgrading to Sublime Text 4.

 ## Installation
 Note with either method, you may need to restart Sublime Text 2 for the plugin to load.